Thutsaneeya/mental_health_dashboard/README.md

 - ✅ Focused on clean presentation and interactive storytelling

 ## Tools & Technologies
-- Python, Pandas
+- 🐍 Python, 🐼 Pandas
-- Plotly, Altair, and Streamlit
+- 📈 Plotly, 📊 Altair, and 🌐 Streamlit
-- jupyter notebook
+- 📓 Jupyter Notebook for basic data preparation
-- GeoJSON for spatial mapping
+- 🗺️ GeoJSON for spatial mapping and choropleth visualizations

 ## How to Use
 1. Clone the repository
 2. Run `streamlit run app.py`